 Spiced with mustard and redolent of herbs, the crunchy crust for this classic roast is prepared with fresh bread crumbs.
+To make them, process cubes of rustic bread in a food processor until finely ground.
+Follow these step-by-step instructions on how to french a rack of lamb.

 - 2 (1 3⁄4) lb. frenched and trimmed rib racks of lamb